Juniata 62, Line Mountain 36

+The trio each drained three triples as they combine to make nine of the Indians' (7-7, 4-4) 11 3-pointers in the game.

-Bryce Smeltz lead the Eagles (5-11, 2-6) in scoring with nine points.
-Aiden Tressler scored eight points of his own.
+Bryce Smeltz led the Eagles (5-11, 2-6) in scoring with nine points.
+Aiden Tressler added eight.

 Juniata 62, Line Mountain 36